Introducing Multilinguish: The Language Podcast From Babbel

 Subscribe now to Babbel’s language podcast: Apple | Spotify | Spreaker | Stitcher | Google

-Language is the common ground for well, everything.
+Language is our common ground for, well, everything.
 In a time where there’s so much to disagree about, language is something that brings us together — that rare thing that we all share — and there’s so much more to learn about it beyond vocab and grammar.
-I’m excited to introduce our new podcast, Multilinguish, a show that explores all the fascinating, fun and sometimes weird ways language connects us all.
+I’m excited to introduce our linguistics, culture and language podcast, Multilinguish, a show that explores all the fascinating, fun and sometimes weird ways language connects us all.